ThomasWWebb/MThree-Web-Development/CSS/Notes.md

 Be aware of **precedence**; first style rules in external stylesheets are applied in the order that they appeared in the <head> element, then rules in the internal style sheet again in the order that they appear, and finally inline styles.
 So styles can be overwritten due to this ordering.

 **Colours** can be applied through named colours, RGBA values or Hexadecimal values.
 For RGBA values, rbg(0, 0, 0, 0), the first three values are 0 to 255 and the fourth is alpha channel defining the opacity of the colour.
 Alpha is between 0 and 1.
 Using hexadecimal values the colour is expressed as three two digit hex numbers.
 When these three numbers are identical only the first hex number needs to be defined.
+For colour schemes see: https://www.websitebuilderexpert.com/designing-websites/how-to-choose-color-for-your-website/, http://paletton.com/, https://coolors.co/.

 **Images** can be applied to certain attributes/properties.
 For example *background-image:url("image-address.png")*.
 A *background-repeat* property can be set to define if a background image repeats and if so, how.
 Another property (*background-attachment*) defines if the image is anchored or moves when scrolled.
 All can be denoted in shorthand under the *background* attribute.